practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

-By the way: Mocka is correctly abbreviated MocKa (or MOCKA) and means: **MOdula-2 Compiler KArlsruhe** from the then: Institut für Programm- und Datenstrukturen at the University of Karlsruhe, Adenauerring 20a, 76131 Karlsruhe in Germany, a structure which doesn't exist anymore (nowadays, it's the Karlsruhe Institute of Technology, KIT).
+By the way: Mocka is correctly abbreviated MocKa (or MOCKA) and means: **MOdula-2 Compiler KArlsruhe** from the then: Institut für Programm- und Datenstrukturen at the University of Karlsruhe, Adenauerring 20a, 76131 Karlsruhe (in Germany), a structure which doesn't exist anymore (nowadays, it's the Karlsruhe Institute of Technology, KIT).

 <br/>